firemanxbr/celery/README.md

 ![Producer](doc/images/producer-logs.png)

 ## Report and metrics reached

 Following below the numbers generated with this domestic hardware and resources.
 With more time and resources will be substantially increased these numbers could be better:

+IMAGES HERE!!!!

 ## TODO/Bottlenecks

+Some suggestions to improve the current solution:

+* Create a better human interface to manage the whole process.
+(API + Swagger + Flask)
+* Create a cluster to RabbitMQ service.
+* Create a cluster to Producer service.
+* Improve the control of Exceptions and use of hardware resource.
+* Implementing the CI and gateways of software quality(pylint, pep8, pyflakes).
+* Implementing the automation to build the new container images.
+* Implementing the CD process to delivery automaticly the new releases generate on Git repository.
+* Improve the limitations of resources in use by containers in general.
+* Implement the configuration maps inside of Kubernetes.
+* Add credentials to Secrets of Kubernetes or another KeyVault solution.